uiuc-ae598-rl-2023-spring/hw2-dqn-npnike10-1/README.md

 ## What to do

 ### Code Review
-I've reviewed the code of David Stanley (DavidMSCode).
+I've reviewed the code of Grace Calkins (calkins7).

 ### Algorithms
 Your goal is to implement the Deep Q Network (DQN) algorithm for reinforcement learning in a "function approximation" setting.
 The key difference between DQN and Q-learning (which you implemented in HW1) is that DQN uses a neural network to approximate the Q-function rather than a table.
 One consequence is that DQN can be applied to systems with a *continuous* state space, while Q-learning can only be applied to systems with a *finite* state space.
 Note, however, that DQN still requires a finite action space.